MSRConnections/Azure-training-course/Content/Storage/StorageHOL.md

 	_Downloading the publishSettings file_

-1. Next, import the publishSettings file that you just downloaded by executing the following command, replacing *[path]* with the path to the publishSettings file on your system:
+1. Next, import the publishSettings file that you just downloaded by executing the following command, replacing *[publishsettings]* (square brackets and all) with the name of and path to the publishSettings file:

     <pre>
-    azure account import [path]
+    azure account import [publishsettings]
     </pre>

-	The CLI should respond with the following output:
+	Confirm that the CLI responds with the following output:

 	<pre>
 	info:    Executing command account import